nythrox/effects.js/docs/README.md

 ### Stack-safety
 It's 100% stack-safe!

-### Assistance is wanted
+### Assistance is welcome
-Feel free to create PRs or issues about bugs, suggestions, code review, questions, similar ideas, improvements, etc. You can also get in contact with <a href="https://github.com/nythrox"> me</a>, don't be shy to send a message!
+Feel free to create PRs or issues about bugs, suggestions, code review, questions, similar projects, improvements, etc. You can also get in contact with <a href="https://github.com/nythrox"> me</a>, don't be shy to send a message!

 ### Inspirations
 #### [koka](https://github.com/koka-lang/koka)